Our Lady’s School Library has it’s very own blog, just click here!

 Increasing the number of students who read for pleasure and creating good reading habits is the main goal of Our Lady’s School Library.
 The librarian is passionate and enthusiastic about recommending books to students, and always has new book orders on the way which contain recommendations from the students themselves!
 Keeping in line with the rise in popularity of e-readers such as Kindles the library now offers free e-books for any students and staff with an e-reader.

 The Library has 4 PCs and a printer.

 There are 13 tables for study and classroom work

-Students can sit on cushions and bean bags by the windows if they want to relax and read
+Students can sit on bean bags by the windows if they want to relax and read

-There is an extensive range of fiction, non-fiction, reference books and DVD’s, and magazines.
+There is an extensive range of fiction, non-fiction, reference books, DVD’s, and magazines.

 Teachers may order class room books through the library and bring their classes to the library for reading and research classes.
 The librarian is available to students who need help with book selection and when researching projects.

 Students can borrow three books for three weeks at a time

 Students can renew their books as often as they like